trangia-alcohol-stove2

 Fuel efficiency

-In general you will need more fuel by weight to cook the same things with an alcohol stove.
+In general, you will need more fuel by weight to cook the same things with an alcohol stove.
 Of course there are a lot of different circumstances.
 But they are generally a tad heavier than other options out there like a Gas cartridge stove.

 Can’t really simmer

-The simmering I replace with a pot cozy to cook the last bit of al dente out of my pasta.
+The simmering I replace it with a pot cozy to cook the last bit of al dente out of my pasta.
 That way it reduces on fuel needed to.

 Slower cook times